Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Terraform workspaces

-Terraform workspaces enable us to manage multiple deployments of the same configuration.
-When we create cloud resources using the Terraform configuration language, the resources are created in the default workspace.
-It is a very handy tool that lets us test configurations by giving us flexibility in resource allocation, regional deployments, multi-account deployments, and so on.
+Terraform workspaces let you manage multiple deployments of the same configuration.
+When you create cloud resources using Terraform’s configuration language, they are created in the default workspace.
+Workspaces are a handy tool for testing configurations, offering flexibility in resource allocation, regional deployments, multi-account deployments, and more.

-The information about all the resources managed by Terraform is stored in a state file.
-It is important to store this state file in a secure location.
-Every Terraform run is associated with a state file for validation and reference purposes.
-Any modifications to the Terraform configuration, planned or applied, are always validated first with references in the state files, and the execution result is updated back to it.
+Terraform stores information about all managed resources in a state file.
+It is important to store this file in a secure location.
+Every Terraform run is associated with a state file for validation and reference.
+Any modifications to the Terraform configuration, whether planned or applied, are validated against the state file first, and the result is updated back to it.

-If you are not consciously using any workspace, all of this already happens in a default workspace.
-Workspaces help you isolate independent deployments of the same Terraform config while using the same state file.
+If you are not consciously using a workspace, all of this already happens in the default workspace.
+Workspaces help you isolate independent deployments of the same Terraform configuration while using the same state file.

 Check out our guide on How to Manage Multiple Terraform Environments Efficiently.